Kremlin says Griner swap must be discussed without publicity

 Griner, a two-time U.S. Olympic champion and an eight-time all-star with the WNBA’s Phoenix Mercury, has been detained in Russia since Feb.
-17 after police at a Moscow airport said they found vape cartridges containing cannabis oil in her luggage.
+17 after police at Moscow’s airport said they found vape cartridges containing cannabis oil in her luggage.

 A judge convicted the 31-year-old athlete Thursday of drug possession and smuggling, and sentenced her to nine years in prison.
 The politically charged case comes amid high tensions between Moscow and Washington over Russia’s military action in Ukraine.